Regulated Crowdfunding Becoming a Reality

 Regulators and interested stakeholders in other markets will find the presentations interesting: lowering the costs associated with debt and equity raising is a vital issue around the world and the use of XBRL to help achieve that goal is a very tangible step along the road.

-The presentations are available here.
-Videos of the presentations are also available.
+Videos of the presentations are available.
 The first provides a good overview of the basics of regulated crowdfunding, while others cover the potential impacts of FinTech technologies and the role of standards.